 By the beginning of the 19th century, la Profesa’s interior was redone in a neoclassical style.
 Manuel Tolsá designed another of his dramatic altarpieces.
 His Virgin of the Immaculate Conception, here, is said to be based on the socialite, María Ignacia Rodríguez de Velasco.
 She would go on later to assume prominent roles in the movement towards independence from Spain.
 But this is still just the beginning of some of the temple’s art, paintings, sculpture, and more.

-While the Oratory Library has a number of exceptional books (8,014 to be precise), including remarkable 17th and 18th century volumes from Mexican, Italian, and French publishing houses, it’s better known for the art gallery.
-The Pinacoteca contains many of the most important painting from the 17th, 18th, and 19th centuries.
+While the Oratory Library has a number of exceptional books (8,014 to be precise), including remarkable 17th and 18th-century volumes from Mexican, Italian, and French publishing houses, it’s better known for the art gallery.
+The Pinacoteca contains many of the most important paintings from the 17th, 18th, and 19th centuries.

 Opened only in 1978, the Pinacoteca galleries had been lavishly rehabbed and can be toured Saturdays from 12 to 2 p.m.